Mastersam07/statesaver/README.md

 - Background the app on the phone, e.g. by going back to the home screen.
 - Press the Stop button in Xcode to terminate the app while running in the background.
 - Open the app again on the phone (not via Xcode).
 It will restart and restore its state.

+## Some plot twist
+- Navigation arguments in state restoration must be serializable.
+Simply put, primitive data types and Map<Primitive, Primitive> are acceptable.
+Custom classes should be converted to Map<Primitive, Primitive> before passing.
+- Changes applied to your app with hot reload and hot restart are not persisted on the device.
+- To test state restoration, always make sure to fully re-compile your application after making a change.